-Importation of aquatic animals and aquatic animal products for processing for human consumption from a country, zone or compartment not declared free from infection with yellow head virus genotype 1
+Importation of aquatic animals or aquatic animal products for processing for human consumption from a country, zone or compartment not declared free from infection with A. astaci

-When importing, for processing for human consumption, aquatic animals or aquatic animal products of species referred to in Article 9.2.2. from a country, zone or compartment not declared free from infection with YHV1, the Competent Authority of the importing country should assess the risk and, if justified, require that:
+When importing, for processing for human consumption, aquatic animals of a species referred to in Article 9.2.2., or aquatic animal products derived thereof, from a country, zone or compartment not declared free from infection with A. astaci, the Competent Authority of the importing country should assess the risk and, if justified, require that:

-- 1) the consignment is delivered directly to and held in quarantine or containment facilities until processing into one of the products referred to in point 1 of Article 9.2.3., or products described in point 1 of Article 9.2.11., or other products authorised by the Competent Authority, and - 2) water used in transport and all effluent and waste materials from the processing are treated in a manner that ensures inactivation of YHV1 or is disposed in a manner that prevents contact of waste with susceptible species.
+- 1) the consignment is delivered directly to, and held in, quarantine or containment facilities until processed into one of the products referred to in point 1 of Article 9.2.3. or in point 1 of Article 9.2.11., or other products authorised by the Competent Authority; and - 2) all containers and water used in transport are treated to ensure inactivation of A. astaci or disposed of in a biosecure manner in accordance with Chapters 4.3., 4.7. and 5.5.; and - 3) all processing effluent and waste materials are treated to ensure inactivation of A. astaci or disposed of in a biosecure manner in accordance with Chapters 4.3. and 4.7.

-For these commodities Member Countries may wish to consider introducing internal measures to address the risks associated with the commodity being used for any purpose other than for human consumption.
+For these aquatic animals or aquatic animal products Member Countries may wish to consider introducing internal measures to address the risks associated with the aquatic animals or aquatic animal products being used for any purpose other than for human consumption.

-Importation of live aquatic animals intended for use in animal feed, or for agricultural, industrial or pharmaceutical use, from a country, zone or compartment not declared free from infection with yellow head virus genotype 1
+Importation of aquatic animals or aquatic animal products intended for uses other than human consumption including animal feed, or for agricultural, industrial, research or pharmaceutical use, from a country, zone or compartment not declared free from infection with A. astaci

-When importing, for use in animal feed or for agricultural, industrial or pharmaceutical use, live aquatic animals of species referred to in Article 9.2.2. from a country, zone or compartment not declared free from infection with YHV1, the Competent Authority of the importing country should require that:
+When importing, for use in animal feed or for agricultural, industrial, research or pharmaceutical use, aquatic animals of a species referred to in Article 9.2.2., or aquatic animal products derived thereof, from a country, zone or compartment not declared free from infection with A. astaci, the Competent Authority of the importing country should require that: